MLOps Blog

 • Project

-MLflow Project is a tool for ML teams to package data science code in a reusable and reproducible way.
+MLflow Project is a tool for machine learning teams to package data science code in a reusable and reproducible way.
 It comes with an API and command-line tools to connect projects into workflows.
 It helps you run projects on any platform.

 • Model